Africa Region

 The scourge of terrorism has affected numerous countries throughout Africa threatening U.S. strategic security and commercial interests and partnerships, killing and maiming thousands of innocents, displacing millions, and creating further instability in fragile areas.
 At the same time, many countries in Africa seek assistance developing more effective responses to other transnational terrorist and criminal threats and addressing the historical neglect of justice sector institutions.
 In some countries, legislation is antiquated and inadequate to support modern criminal justice practices.
 In others, legislation may be robust, but procedures and practices are dated or dysfunctional.

-Over the past several years, OPDAT expertise has advanced the drafting and adoption of new legislation and operational policies in areas such as criminal charging decisions, case management, money laundering, cybercrime, civilian-military cooperation in combatting violent extremism, electronic evidence, plea agreements, and pretrial detention.
+Over the past several years, OPDAT expertise has advanced the drafting and adoption of new legislation and operational policies in areas such as criminal charging decisions, case management, money laundering, and cybercrime, civilian-military cooperation in combatting violent extremism, electronic evidence, plea agreements, and pretrial detention.
 OPDAT facilitation of meetings across sectors advanced civilian-military cooperation in combatting violent extremism in West Africa.
 OPDAT technical assistance contributed to the prosecution of terrorists across the region, including in cases where Americans were victims of terrorism.
 Importantly, OPDAT efforts normalized regional and international information sharing and cooperation in investigating and combatting transnational crimes and terrorism, including through mutual legal assistance protocols.
-OPDAT technical assistance on pretrial detention procedures have accelerated resolution of cases.
+OPDAT technical assistance on pretrial detention procedures has accelerated resolution of cases.

 Overview of OPDAT’s Work in Africa